We take your freight to new heights.

 This is one of the earliest versions of the liftgate from Anthony Liftgates known as the ‘End Gate Loaders’, mounted to the rear end of a Ford truck.
 Circa 1920.

-Don’t get left on the ground
+Need a lift?
+Don’t get left on the ground!

 Liftgates are an essential part of MX Logistics.
 Whether you’re moving delicate medical equipment, bulky construction materials or high-value freight, our liftgate equipped trailers ensure your cargo gets where it needs to go safely and efficiently.
 Need help determining if you need liftgate service for your next shipment?
 Contact us to request a free quote.